What Not To Do In a French Bakery (9 no-no’s)

 8. Be Ready With Small Change

 While credit cards are more accepted now, many bakeries still prefer cash, especially for small purchases under 5 euros.
-Having exact or small change speeds things up.
+Having small change speeds things up.

 9. Don’t Expect Custom Orders